Farmers insurance review 2023

 Social responsibility is a core part of Farmers’ Insurance culture, both to its employees and the wider community.
 The Farmers Family Fund was established in 2012 to help Farmers employees experiencing financial hardship, and has since provided nearly $2.5 million in grants.
 The company also encourages diversity and inclusion efforts, including sponsoring employee groups for a wide range of identities, backgrounds and ethnicities.

 Outside of the company, Farmers focuses its efforts on supporting communities that have been impacted after natural disasters.
 Each of the four nonprofits that Farmers has partnered with — SBP, Team Rubicon, Operation BBQ Relief and National First Responders Fund — share a purpose in responding quickly to communities that have been affected by catastrophes.
 Farmers also often organizes its own giving campaigns and even matches employee donations to these efforts.

 Not sure if Farmers is right for you?
-Consider these alternatives

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person